-Artificial Intelligence (AI) is the word which needs no more introduction.
-There are so many concepts evolved around AI… Like neural networks, computer vision, NLP, etc., among them there is one particular word which has become very popular recently is Algorithm.
+Artificial Intelligence (AI) is a word that needs no more introduction.
+There are so many concepts evolved around AI… Like neural networks, computer vision, NLP, etc., among them there is one particular word which has became very popular recently is Algorithm.

 When it comes to algorithms most people presume that algorithm means using AI.
 But there is a whole lot difference between these two.

-In this article let’s learn about AI algorithm and what is the difference between a regular algorithm and AI algorithm.
+In this article let’s learn about the AI algorithm and what is the difference between a regular algorithm and an AI algorithm.

 An algorithm is a set of instructions that gets executed during performing a task by a computer.
 In other words, Algorithms are the step by step process that a programmer uses to instruct computers what to do next.

 The goal of an algorithm is to solve a specific problem, which is instructed to them as a sequence of steps.

 Consider this Example: